top of page

 Alice, centre, sharing her knowledge and passion with the local surfers

-The team taught the group of girls and boys facilitation techniques that promote a sense of belonging and a positive group identity.
-The training, which harnesses the physical and mental benefits of surfing through its curriculum, surfing and other activities, equipped the group with a shared understanding of wellbeing through relationship building and positive reinforcement.
+The team taught the group of girls and boys facilitation techniques that promote a sense of belonging and positive group identity.
+The training, which harnesses the physical and mental benefits of surfing through its curriculum, equipped the group with a shared understanding of well-being through relationship building and positive reinforcement.

 “It was fun!
-It made me feel relaxed inside and it made everyone feel really comfortable together and to support each other.
-Now we can organise some things for the younger ones,” said Samon, who took part in the course.
+It made me feel relaxed inside and made everyone feel comfortable together and supportive of each other.
+Now we've organized our own program for the younger ones,” said Samon, who took part in the course.

-"My dream would be to see that we have given them the tools to create a united team capable of realising their dream of turning Robertsport into a surf tourism destination"
+"My dream would be to see that we have given them the tools to create a united team capable of realising their goal of turning Robertsport into a surf tourism destination"

 “The class has been great!” said Ash, the South African representative.
 “You can tell they’re comfortable with each other; they participate and they’re happy to make mistakes.
 It’s a great foundation to build on.
-My dream would be to see that we have given them the tools to create a united team capable of realising their dream of turning Robertsport into a surf tourism destination.”
+My dream would be to see that we have given them the tools to create a united team capable of realizing their goal of turning Robertsport into a surf tourism destination.”

-Alice Wesseh, aptly described as a "heroine coach" who helped the young boy from Harper through his difficult start in life, worked on developing the behaviour of his parents, too.
-“We also want to change the perception that younger kids are less important and that respect is about give and take.
+Alice Wesseh, a Waves For Change coach from Harper, Liberia, aptly described as a "heroine coach" wants to help parents, too.
+“We also want to change the perception that young kids are less important and that respect is about give and take.
 Kids can become less expressive when they aren’t listened to, which they can take with them through life.
 We help to build positive and healthy relationships where communication is always open,” said Alice.

 "I love talking to kids and helping kids, because at that time in my life I never had anyone to help me"

-Max, one of the coaches from Harper, was once enrolled in the program and said that it saved him from depression.
+Max, another coach from Harper, was one of the first W4C participants and he says it saved him from depression.
 He now coaches those who, like he once did, feel lost in life.
 “I want to help lead young people away from the kind of peer pressure that I saw when I was younger by providing a safe space.
-I love talking to kids and helping kids, because at that time in my life I never had anyone to help me,” he said.
+I love talking to kids and helping kids because, at that time in my life, I never had anyone to help me,” he said.

-The talented young surfers embraced the course and all its lessons and believe they can grow together as a result.
-“It was a great program and we feel we can show trust and support to work through our problems calmly together,” said Elia, one of the older boys on the course.
+The talented young surfers of Robertsport embraced the course and all its lessons and believe they can grow together as a result.
+“It was a great program and we feel we can show trust and support to work through our problems calmly together,” Elia, senior youth surfer, Robertsport.

 bottom of page